Meet Our Team of Professionals

 She says, “It’s amazing how one experience can change the trajectory of your life.
 Volunteering at a therapeutic riding facility absolutely changed mine.”
 As an active member of PATH International, she received her Executive Certificate in Nonprofit Fund Development from the University of Notre Dame, while earning her MBA in Leadership & Management from Aurora University.
 In 2016 she co-founded the nonprofit, organization Heaven’s Gait Ranch, Inc. and had it registered as a PATH Intl.
 Member Center.
 As the Executive Director of Heaven’s Gait Ranch, she is not only a PATH Intl.
 Certified Therapeutic Riding Instructor (CTRI), but she is also an approved provider under Ozaukee County’s Department of Human Services for Comprehensive Community Services (CCS).

 Maggie Robertson, PATH Intl.
-Member
+CTRI, DHS CCS Provider

-Program & Volunteer Coordinator, PATH Intl.
-Instructor In-Training
+Program & Volunteer Coordinator

 Maggie Robertson bio pic

 Maggie Robertson grew up in a small town in Ontario, Canada on a Canadian Sport Horse breeding farm.
 After high school, she attended the University of Guelph pursuing a Bachelor of Science in Agriculture, and today, she fondly recalls memories of working with and learning from her grandparents on their family farm.
 Shortly after immigrating to Wisconsin in November 2017, she began volunteering at Heaven’s Gait Ranch as a side walker and lead walker.
 She says, “I began volunteering at HGR because I wanted to give back to the community and meet new people.”
-Bio_pic_2 Maggie R.

 Aside from working with the humans and horses at HGR, Maggie enjoys gardening and canning, working with any animals, and baking.
 She states, “I am so excited to work with a great group of volunteers and staff, making a difference in the lives of many veterans and individuals with disabilities.”